2022 Maryland Senate election: Background

 The Democratic Party had held majority control of the Senate since the beginning of the 20th century.
 The closest that the Republican Party had come to gaining control since then was in 1918, when Democrats held a thin 14 to 13 majority.
 Although Republicans had controlled the governorship since 2015, Democrats maintained a veto-proof supermajority of three-fifths in the 2014 and 2018 elections.

 In the 2022 elections, Governor Larry Hogan was term-limited and Democrats assembled a large field of candidates to reclaim the office.
-The party retained their majority in the General Assembly and successfully retook the governor's office, and re-established a government trifecta.
+The party retained its majority in the General Assembly, successfully retook the governor's office, and re-established a government trifecta.